oxyg3nium/oxyg3nium/.autodoc/docs/markdown/io/src/main/scala/org/alephium/io/package.md

 Overall, this code provides a useful abstraction for handling I/O operations in the Oxyg3nium project, making it easier to write robust and reliable code.
 ## Questions:
- 1. What is the purpose of the `alephium` project?
+ 1. What is the purpose of the `oxyg3nium` project?
-- The `alephium` project is not described in this specific code file, so a smart developer might want to look for additional documentation or information about the project's goals and objectives.
+- The `oxyg3nium` project is not described in this specific code file, so a smart developer might want to look for additional documentation or information about the project's goals and objectives.

 2. What is the `IOResult` type used for?
 - The `IOResult` type is defined as an alias for `Either[IOError, T]`, which suggests that it is used to represent the result of an I/O operation that can either succeed with a value of type `T` or fail with an `IOError`.

 3. Are there any specific I/O operations or functions defined in this file?
 - No, this file only defines the `IOResult` type alias within the `org.oxyg3nium.io` package object.
-A smart developer might want to look for other files or modules within the `alephium` project that use this type or define I/O operations.
+A smart developer might want to look for other files or modules within the `oxyg3nium` project that use this type or define I/O operations.